DataBiosphere/azul/README.md

    informative enough to let others know whose deployment this is.
 We'll be using `foo` as an example here.
-The handle must only consist of digits or lowercase alphabetic characters, must not start with a digit and must be between 2 to 16 characters long.
+The handle must only consist of digits or lowercase alphabetic characters, must not start with a digit and must be between 2 and 16 characters long.

 2. Create a new directory for the configuration of your personal deployment: